swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing ``weak`` from a variable with ``Optional`` type.
 - Adding or removing ``unowned`` from a variable.
 - Adding or removing ``@NSCopying`` from a variable.
+- Adding a property wrapper to a non-``open`` variable, or changing from one property wrapper to another, as long as an ABI-public setter or projected value (``$foo``) is not removed.
+- Adding a property wrapper to an ``open`` variable, or changing from one property wrapper to another, as long as an ABI-public setter or projected value (``$foo``) is not added or removed.
+- Removing a property wrapper from a variable, as long as the property wrapper didn't have a projected value (``$foo``).

 Adding a public setter to an ``open`` property is a `binary-compatible source-breaking change`; any existing overrides will not